jmcuestasb/ironhacksapp.github.io/README.md

 * The map tells the student hi's actual location.
 Using d3.js and Google Maps it will be the principal component at the home page.

 ## Update:
-* Creating the API: inside the IllinoiStudent folder run "npm install" and "npm start" and try the app progress in http://localhost:1234/
+* Creating the API: Run "npm install" and "npm start" and try the app progress in http://localhost:1234/